 7. Keep Everything Organized

-It helps tremendously if you have one designated breast pump bag that you take to work.
-It’ll be just like a diaper bag, but this bag is for all the tools you’ll need during the day to stay on top of things.
+It helps tremendously if you have one designated breast pump bag to take to work.
+It’ll be just like a diaper bag, but this bag is for all the tools you’ll need to stay on top of things during the day.

-You’ll want your pump, the accessories and your cooler to all fit inside it.
+You’ll want your pump, accessories, and cooler to fit inside it.
 You might also want to go old school and throw a notebook in there so you can quickly jot down what time you pumped throughout the day (though there are some great smartphone apps for this purpose, too).

 8. Maintain Your Milk Supply

-You’ll want to make sure you aren’t skipping any pumping sessions and that you’re fully draining each breast during your pumping sessions.
+You’ll want to ensure that you’re not skipping any pumping sessions and that you’re fully draining each breast during your pumping sessions.
 Use breast massage before turning the pump on, then stop and massage them occasionally during the pumping session.

 Read This Next